jruels/az-databricks-adf/Day1/Lab2.md

    - Search for " Azure Database for PostgreSQL Flexible server," select "+ Create" and choose "Single server" (or "Flexible server").
    - Assign the same resource group from Lab1, provide server name, admin username, password, location, and pricing tier.
    - Select "PostgreSQL authentication only" for Authentication method
+   - Go to the Networking tab and Allow public access, add your current client IP address to the firewall
-   - After creation, enable access by configuring firewall rules under "Connection security."
+   - After creation, you can also enable access by configuring firewall rules under "Connection security."
+   - **The process can take several minutes so please be patient** If the server takes way too long to create, try recreating it in a different Azure Region.
    - Click "Go to Resource" to open the database overview page
-   - Click on Connect and choose a connect method, for this exercise you can select pgAdmin 4 and follow the instructions.
+   - Click on Connect under the Settings menu and choose a connection method, for this exercise you can select pgAdmin 4 and follow the instructions to register your server locally in pgAdmin 4.
 (You can download and install pgAdmin from this url: https://www.pgadmin.org/download/)

 3. **Prepopulate the Database with Example Data:**
+   - Expand your server under Servcers in pgAdmin 4
    - Right click databases then click "Create" → "Database"
-   - Give the database a name e.g. "lab2db"
+   - Give the database a name e.g. "lab2db" and click on "Save"
    - Right click the database you created above and click "Query Tool"
    - Paste the code below to create a new table
      ```sql